JasperFx/marten/documentation/documentation/documents/compiled_queries.md

 * `ToJsonArray()`
 * `ToJsonArrayAsync()`

-At this point (v0.9), the only limitations are:

-1. You cannot yet incorporate the <[linkto:documentation/documents/include;title=Include's]> feature with compiled queries, but there is an open
-   [GitHub issue](https://github.com/JasperFx/marten/issues/309) you can use to track progress on adding this feature.
-1. You cannot use the Linq `ToArray()` or `ToList()` operators.
-See the next section for an explanation of how to query for multiple results
+At this point (v0.9), the only limitation is that you cannot use the Linq `ToArray()` or `ToList()` operators.
+See the next section for an explanation of how to query for multiple results.